atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 _In Progress_

 This is a new approach to working with data in an organization.
-It comes from a belief in employees' abilities to answer their own questions if given the ability.
-While this method takes initial work of getting the data in good shape, this approach can scale as your company grows.
+It comes from a belief in employees’ abilities to answer their own questions if given the ability.
+While this method takes some up front work moving from centralized to democratized to get data in a good shape, this approach can scale as your company grows.

 Let's explore why democratized data is so powerful and acknowledge some of the drawbacks that keep other teams centralized.